FPNelson/SE329Proj4/README.md

 * Download and Install [Git](http://git-scm.com/book/en/Getting-Started-Installing-Git)
 * Checkout this repository ```git clone https://github.com/theMagicalKarp/uptown-prototype.git uptown```
 * Start GAE SDK and select this project.
+* You will have to write in scripts to the views.py file's login function and insert yourself into the database to successfully login.

 Running Unit Tests
 -----------